 3 kilometres long and 700m wide, the île d'Aix is surrounded by fortifications, and has small white houses surrounded by hollyhocks during the summer months.
 Beaches, wild creeks, undergrowth and vines form the landscape that can be found either on foot, by bike or even by horse and carriage.
 The “Sentier des douaniers” (the path of customs officials) provides a full circuit of the island.

-On the western side of the island, in the forest, is Fort Liédot.
+On the west side of the island, in the forest, is Fort Liédot.
 Nicknamed the 'peak fort' as it is located on the highest point of the island.
 It is 9 metres high and built as a means of defence.
 It was a prison for a very long time.
 Cistercian monks, the first island inhabitants, occupied the Church of Saint-Martin and its priory.

 You can reach île d’Aix by boat from Fouras, and during the summer, from La Rochelle, île d’Oléron or île de Ré.
 Once you reach the fort de la rade, take the drawbridge which takes you to the Place d’Austerlitz.
 Napoléon stayed on Aix after the Battle of Waterloo.
 We must thank Baron Gourgaud, the great great grandson of one of the ordnance officers attached to the emperor for this legacy : a museum with portraits, statues, artefacts of Napoleon's, relics… There is also an African museum which has a collection of artefacts brought back from Zaïre and Kenya in the 1920s and 1930s.
 Mother of pearl is worked on the island, in one of the last workshops of its kind.